 In July 2003, the candidacy application was submitted to the CAAHEP / JRC-AT.
 In November 2003, the Stephen F. Austin State University Graduate Entry-Level Athletic Training Education Program (ELM) was notified of Candidacy.
 We were given a June 1, 2005, submission date for the Self-Study documents.
 After the review of the Self-Study documents, we were given an October Site Visit date during the fall of 2005, in which we also applied for Accreditation status.
 Notification of accreditation status was granted in March 2006.
 We have begun our succession of successful graduating classes.
-Our reaffirmation of accreditation process began with the submission of Self-Study documents during the summer of 2010, followed with a request for a CAATE site-visit during the 2010-2011 academic year.
-We had an excellent review by the CAATE; therefore, was granted the longest accreditation cycle of 10 years!
-We will host a site-visit during 2020-2021 academic year.
+Both periods of our reaffirmation of accreditation processes have resulted in excellent reviews by the CAATE with the granting of the longest accreditation cycleof 10 years!
+We will host our fourth peer review on-site visit during 2030-2031 academic year.